bateman/dblp-search-ext/README.md

 1. Open your terminal to the project directory.
 2. Run the `make all` command to build Chrome, Firefox, and Safari extensions.
 This will create each build in the `build/` directory.

-Note:
+> [!NOTE]
-* Safari build will start only on macOS, if XCode is installed.
+> Safari build will start only on macOS, if XCode is installed.

 ### Manual installation